Natural Treatment Options for Common Infections

 There is some debate on whether or not a die-off reaction is a real thing.
 Despite this, it is hard to deny that when you start healing, sometimes it gets worse before it gets better.
-Depending on quite a few factors, when you treat for a certain condition, you may begin to experience something many refer to as “die-off”.
-The theory is that when the bad bugs die, they can act as a toxin in the body as your body tries to get that junk out.
+Depending on quite a few factors, when you treat a certain condition, you may begin to experience something many refer to as a “die-off.”
+The theory is that when nasty bugs die, they can act as toxins in the body as your body tries to get that junk out.

 Your symptoms may increase, but this is usually a good thing.
-This feeling makes you feel worse, but you are actually getting better.
-If you want to research this, look for “die-off” reaction or “herxheimer reaction”.
-These reactions can last for a couple of days and even upwards of a couple of weeks.
-They are not fun to go through, but you feel better when they are over.
+This feeling makes you feel worse, but you are getting better.
+If you want to research this, look for a “die-off” reaction or “herxheimer reaction.”
+These reactions can last for a couple of days and upwards of a few weeks.
+They are not fun, but you feel better when they are over.
 Keeping vitamin C going and drinking plenty of water helps them pass.

 If your stools are excessively loose, you might want to avoid the OTC options.
 Instead, I would recommend taking a soluble fiber supplement that contains guar gum, alginates, psyllium seed, or pectin before bed and right when you get up.
-This will help to bind up yeast toxins, feed beneficial bacteria, and slow down transit times while also helping in reducing the “die-off” reaction.
+This will help bind up yeast toxins, feed beneficial bacteria, and slow down transit times while also helping reduce the “die-off” reaction.

 Intestinal Gas – ALLOW IT!

-If the gas does not subside over the course of a few weeks, then you could also be experiencing SIBO, or a small intestinal bacterial overgrowth.
-This is not a good thing because the small intestine is usually not supposed to have this issue.
+If the gas does not subside over a few weeks, then you could also be experiencing SIBO or a small intestinal bacterial overgrowth.
+This is not good because the small intestine is usually not supposed to have this issue.

-However, if you are following the advice herein, know that these options can help manage or help treat SIBO.
+However, if you follow the advice herein, know that these options can help manage or help treat SIBO.
 The only other effective alternative (that I am aware of) is to use an antibiotic called Xifaxan.
-The problem with this antibiotic, however, is that Xifaxan mostly stays in the gut, which may further the initial problem.
+However, the problem with this antibiotic is that Xifaxan mostly stays in the gut, which may further the initial problem.

 It should also be noted that Xifaxan (to the best of my knowledge and at the time of this writing) is not approved by most insurance companies to treat SIBO anyway, so it can be very cost-prohibitive for most people.
 Regardless, a diet low in carbohydrates and free of refined flour, sugars, and alcohol will usually do the trick given enough time.